HohlbeinLab/sSMLMAnalyzer/README.md

 * Angles start and end - The range between which the angle must be (rad)
 * Distance start and end - The range between the distance between features must me
 * Number of Orders - The maximum number of orders to search for

+* Restrict Delta Z - A pair is not allowed to have more than delta z difference
+* max delta z [nm] - The maximum delta z.
 * Intensity Order Required - Require that each next order has less intensity
 * Ratio between orders - The amount by which the next order has less intensity